AlexaDupin/WeSwapCards/README.md

 - Dashboard with all conversations and status of the swap

 ## What does it look like?
-Landing page, sign in and menu: https://github.com/user-attachments/assets/32107731-2b30-4ae9-96f1-444aa923fa22
+Landing page, sign in and menu:
+https://github.com/user-attachments/assets/32107731-2b30-4ae9-96f1-444aa923fa22

 Reporting cards:
 https://github.com/user-attachments/assets/4018b99f-fca4-492d-a490-ffacfa9785fc

-Checking all my cards:
+Checking all cards and updating duplicate status:
 https://github.com/user-attachments/assets/e2bcbf5d-eb65-47c3-9ad4-204acff956f3

 Searching for cards: